Airlines face worsening coronavirus impact, European bosses warn

 "I think you will see a pretty rapid return to normal," he said.
 Yet the bosses acknowledged it could get a lot worse before it gets better.

 "If we're not successful in the containment of it then there might be a more difficult outcome," Lundgren said.
-HELP NEEDED
+O'Leary told Reuters in an interview that he would introduce cheaper tickets to stimulate the market closer to the summer, if necessary.

+On future demand for the aircraft themselves, two sales executives from planemakers Airbus and Boeing said that it was too early to gauge the impact.
+Both O'Leary and Walsh said there would always be demand for more aircraft if they were cheap enough.
+'TAKE BURDENS AWAY'

 Airlines worldwide have been suspending flights or modifying services in response to the coronavirus outbreak, which has now claimed more than 3,000 lives and infected more than 90,000 people globally, after spreading from China to 77 other countries and territories.
 The crisis has led to a quarter of the short-haul fleet of airlines like Lufthansa being grounded.

-As part of the European airline lobby group A4E, the airlines called for a relaxation of airport regulations to help them cope with the impact of coronavirus.
-That followed a call from global industry body IATA on Monday for a suspension of rules under which airlines can lose lucrative landing and take-off slots if they cancel flights for a prolonged period.
+As part of the European airline lobby group A4E, the airlines called for a relaxation of airport regulations which cover slot usage, to help them cope with the impact of coronavirus.
+That was in line with a call from global industry body IATA on Monday for a suspension of rules under which airlines can lose lucrative landing and take-off slots if they cancel flights for a prolonged period.

-"We request that a temporary waiver be granted by all (EU) member states,” Air France-KLM CEO Ben Smith said ahead of the annual conference of the Brussels-based A4E.
-Airlines also want a "common set of health requirements for travel to and from the affected regions", Smith added.
+The airlines want a temporary waiver to be granted by all EU member states on slots, something O'Leary called "critical", and a common set of health requirements for travel to and from the affected regions.
+"Before we need help, there's a lot of burdens you can take away - we never ask for help, we ask for less burdens," Lufthansa CEO Carsten Spohr told the conference.

-IAG's Walsh said struggling airlines should not be given state aid to enable them to survive the drop-off in demand.
-But there was a feeling governments could take other action to help all airlines navigate this difficult period.
-"I do think it is asbolutely the right thing to do to ask governments to consider what type of support they can give their airlines in terms of maintaining connectivity," Lundgren said.
+IAG's Walsh said struggling airlines should not be given state aid to enable them to survive the drop in demand.
+But there was a feeling governments could take other actions to help all airlines navigate this difficult period.
+"I do think it is absolutely the right thing to do to ask governments to consider what type of support they can give their airlines in terms of maintaining connectivity," Lundgren said.

 Ryanair's O'Leary said social media wasn't helping but he was confident its impact was short-lived.
 "There's a lot of misinformation out there.
 Social media is a scourge for idiots but common sense usually wins out in a reasonably short period of time," he said.